03.10.13 Farming and ill health

 - BUPA insurance over 10 years at least 20k, just as well pay for any treatment as it happen

 - My insurance policy saved my farming business when I needed a back operation.
+This is why farm insurance is important.
 I could pay someone else to do the jobs.

 - Used to be insured against illness & injury.
 Decided to save for rainy instead of paying expensive premiums.